HHousen/TransformerSum/README.md

   --sentencizer         use a spacy sentencizer instead of a statistical model
-                        for sentence detection (much faster but less accurate); see https://spacy.io/api/sentencizer -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                        for sentence detection (much faster but less accurate); see https://spacy.io/api/sentencizer --no_preprocess       do not run the preprocess function, which removes sentences that are too long/short and examples that have too few/many sentences
+  -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the logging level (default: 'Info').
 ```